<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 A capped energy package is the standard offering you'll get from any energy company.

-• Your monthly bills payment is calculated based on an estimate using the typical energy usage for a household of your size.
+• Your monthly direct debit is calculated based on an estimate of the typical energy usage for a household of your size.

-• If your meter readings show you've used more power than your supplier estimated, you'll need to pay the extra at the end of your contract.
+• If your meter readings show you've used more power than your supplier estimated, you'll need to pay the extra at the end of your contract or see your monthly payments go up.

 • To go back to mobile contract comparisons, this is like a capped data contract.
 You get a cheaper monthly payment, but maybe only 1GB of data, which doesn't always last very long.

-• A cheaper initial price doesn't mean you're going to get what you need.
+• A cheaper initial price doesn't mean you're getting everything you need to use for the price.

 Fixed vs variable energy tariffs

-• When you choose a fixed, capped tariff from a traditional energy supplier, the unit rate (kWh) and standing charge cost will stay the same throughout your contract.
+• When you choose a fixed, capped tariff from a traditional energy supplier, the unit rate (kWh) and standing charge you pay stays the same throughout your contract.

 • This doesn't mean the direct debit price you're quoted is all you'll ever pay.

-• If you use more energy than your fixed price allows, you'll get higher monthly bills, or a bill for over use at the end of your contract.
+• If you use more energy than is covered by your direct debit, you can see an increase to your monthly bill, or a bill for the overuse at the end of your contract.

-A fixed tariff protects you from energy price increases.
+A fixed tariff protects you from energy price changes and keeps things predictable.

-The standard variable tariff means that your bills will change after the quarterly Ofgem energy price cap announcement.
-This means that even if you use the same amount of energy, you’d pay more each month.
+A standard variable tariff means that your bills will change after the quarterly Ofgem energy price cap announcement.
+Even if you use the same amount of energy, your bill could go up or down.

-You do get more flexibility with a variable tariff, because you can switch to another supplier or energy deal more easily, and it could be easier for you to take advantage of lower prices,
+You get more flexibility with a variable tariff because you can switch to another supplier or energy deal more easily, and you could take advantage of lower prices if the market falls.

 Check out One Utility Bill's fixed energy tariff:

-Your fixed energy price will be set for 12 months, and your gas and electricity prices will not change for the duration of your plan.
+Your fixed energy price will be set for 12 months, and your gas and electricity prices won’t change for the duration of your plan.

 Other stuff we think you'll like: